Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: Complexity analysis

 \section{Complexity analysis}

-In this section, we establish a polynomial iteration-complexity bound for PFSNM for SCP.
-The analysis is divided into two parts.
-We first derive a complexity bound for the first phase.
-Starting from the point produced by this phase, Algorithm~\ref{alg:main} then attains a complexity bound of order $\O(\sqrt{\nu}\ln(1/\varepsilon))$, matching the classical short-step interior-point complexity \cite{vavasis1996primal}.
+In this section, we establish a polynomial iteration complexity for PFSNM applied to SCP.
+The analysis consists of two parts.
+We first derive an iteration complexity for the first phase.
+Starting from the point produced by this phase, Algorithm~\ref{alg:main} then attains an iteration complexity of order $\O(\sqrt{\nu}\ln(1/\varepsilon))$, matching the classical short-step interior-point complexity \cite{vavasis1996primal}.

-The complexity bound for the first phase is presented in the following theorem.
+The iteration complexity for the first phase is presented in the following theorem.

-\begin{theorem} Suppose that $(\hx^{(0,0)},s^{(0,0)})\in K(\theta_\rho)$ and that $t^{(0)}$ in Algorithm~\ref{alg:initiation} satisfies \eqref{ini-assumption}.
+\begin{theorem} Suppose that $w^{(0,0)}\in K(\theta_\rho)$ and that $t^{(0)}$ in Algorithm~\ref{alg:initiation} satisfies \eqref{ini-assumption}.
 Then Algorithm~\ref{alg:initiation} requires at most